webduinoio/micropython-espnow/docs/library/espnow.rst

   channel or configure your devices to re-scan the wifi channels if they are unable to find their expected peers on the current channel.

-- **Micropython re-scans wifi channels when trying to reconnect:** If the esp device is connected to a Wifi Access Point that goes down, micropython will automatically start scanning channels in an attempt to reconnect to the Access Point.
+- **MicroPython re-scans wifi channels when trying to reconnect:** If the esp device is connected to a Wifi Access Point that goes down, MicroPython will automatically start scanning channels in an attempt to reconnect to the Access Point.
 This means espnow messages will be lost while scanning for the AP.
 This can be disabled by ``sta.config(reconnects=0)``, which will also